 Three months later, SportAssist launched its own fund-raising tournament at Bear Mountain, attracting 144 golfers, over 30 sponsors, and raising $20,000.
 SportAssist's annual golf tournament has become a much anticipated event in the Western communities, and continues to be the leading source of funding for our organization.

-Now in its fifth year, SportAssist recently became a registered non-profit society with a board of directors committed to continuing and growing the organization and extending a hand-up to even more youth.
+During its fifth year, SportAssist became a registered non-profit society with a board of directors committed to continuing and growing the organization and extending a hand-up to even more youth.
 Our goals for the future include expanding the number of youths we are able to support, and achieving charitable organization status, another way we can continue to build on our growing list of supporters.

 SportAssist has been proud to support hundreds of local kids, helping them play the sports they love, and is looking forward to expanding our support for youth and our community in the years to come.